 and carry on with the proof using this approximation.

-To proceed, we therefore need to consider two cases, depending on the specific value of $z$, since the sign of the exponent in eq.~\eqref{eq:ratio} depends on $z$.
-This will determine whether $\left|\frac{a}{b}\right|$ or $\left|\frac{b}{a}\right|$ decays to zero.
-These two cases are: \begin{enumerate} \item For values of $z$ where the exponent in eq.~\eqref{eq:ratio} is negative, $\left|\frac{a}{b}\right|\ll1$ as $n\to\infty$.
-Therefore, we use eq.~\eqref{eq:ratio} to approximate the logarithm of eq.~\eqref{eq:hypergeomsimp}. \item For values of $z$ where the exponent in eq.~\eqref{eq:ratio} is positive, $\left|\frac{b}{a}\right|\ll1$ as $n\to\infty$.
-Therefore, we use eq.~\eqref{eq:ratio1} to approximate the logarithm of eq.~\eqref{eq:hypergeomsimp}. \end{enumerate} However, in both cases, eq.~\eqref{eq:U(Z)unsimp} will lead to the same spectral density in eq.~\eqref{eq:final spec dens}, regardless of whether we take $a$ or $b$ in eq.~\eqref{def:aandb}.
-Thus, for the remainder of the proof, we focus on the case described in eq.~\eqref{eq:ratio}, substituting eq.~\eqref{eq:logsimp} into eq.~\eqref{eq:U(Z)unsimp}.
+To proceed, we therefore need to consider two cases, depending on the specific value of $z$, since the sign of the exponent in equation~\eqref{eq:ratio} depends on~$z$.
+This will determine whether \smash{$\bigl|\frac{a}{b}\bigr|$} or \smash{$\bigl|\frac{b}{a}\bigr|$} decays to zero.
+These two cases are: \begin{enumerate}\itemsep=0pt \item For values of $z$ where the exponent in equation~\eqref{eq:ratio} is negative, $\left|\frac{a}{b}\right|\ll1$ as $n\to\infty$.
+Therefore, we use equation~\eqref{eq:ratio} to approximate the logarithm of equation~\eqref{eq:hypergeomsimp}. \item For values of $z$ where the exponent in equation~\eqref{eq:ratio} is positive, $\left|\frac{b}{a}\right|\ll1$ as $n\to\infty$.
+Therefore, we use equation~\eqref{eq:ratio1} to approximate the logarithm of equation~\eqref{eq:hypergeomsimp}. \end{enumerate} However, in both cases, equation~\eqref{eq:U(Z)unsimp} will lead to the same spectral density in equation~\eqref{eq:final spec dens}, regardless of whether we take $a$ or $b$ in equation~\eqref{def:aandb}.
+Thus, for the remainder of the proof, we focus on the case described in equation~\eqref{eq:ratio}, substituting equation~\eqref{eq:logsimp} into equation~\eqref{eq:U(Z)unsimp}.
 The proof for the other case follows analogously and is therefore omitted.
-Nevertheless, more care must be taken because eqs.~\eqref{eq:M def} and~\eqref{eq:eta def} are slightly different, as the signs of $m_1$ and $m_2$ will be flipped.
+Nevertheless, more care must be taken because equations~\eqref{eq:M def} and~\eqref{eq:eta def} are slightly different, as the signs of $m_1$ and $m_2$ will be flipped.

 Next, we approximate the prefactor of the hypergeometric function using the Stirling formula again,

 Bringing all together, we find

 where we obtain